oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 Of course we can focus in on specific entries if we want, in this case we're going to look for entries which have the container_name of storefront

-  4.Try this URL to focus on the storefront container (remember the one below is **my** ip address **you need to use yours**, adjust YYYY-MM-DD to one of the entries in the indexes list).
+  4. Try this URL to focus on the storefront container (remember the one below is **my** ip address **you need to use yours**, adjust YYYY-MM-DD to one of the entries in the indexes list).

   ```
 https://<External IP>/elastic/logstash-<YYYY-MM-DD>/_search?q=kubernetes.container_name:storefront